 as told to Vanraj Bhatia

-Shwetant Kumar (born 1996) is an Indian composer, performer and musicologist.
+Shwetant Kumar (born 1996) is an Indian composer, musicologist and multi-instrumentalist.
 He’s other things, too, but these are the ones as which he hopes to earn a living.

 Kumar is a classically trained pianist – he studied with Mumbai-based pedagogue Marie-Fleur Simoes for three years – as well as a self-taught synthesizer programmer and fretless bassist.
 He is one-third of the power trio Agla Station: Dadar, and has played sessions and concerts as a backing musician.
 Kumar has also scored a few short films and written a handful of works in the Western classical tradition.

 Kumar is currently pursuing a PhD in Ethnomusicology at Yale University, New Haven.
 He has a Bachelor of Music (magna cum laude) from Berklee College of Music, Boston, where he majored in Film Scoring and Electronic Production and Design, and a Bachelor of Arts in English Literature from the University of Mumbai.
 At Berklee, Kumar studied with such distinguished minds as Dr. Richard Boulanger, Michael Brigida, Jeff Covell, Richard Davis, Jean-Luc Sinclair, Sean Slade, Daniel Ian Smith and Lawrence "Larry" Watson.
 Kumar is also a longtime student of the eminent Boston-based composer Alla Elana Cohen.